hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 We have a list of [recommend OS / architecture combinations](/docs/registry/providers/os-arch.html) for which we suggest most providers create binaries.

-~> **Important:** Avoid modifying or replacing an already-released version of a Provider, as this will cause checksum errors for users when attempting to download the plugin.
+~> **Important:** Avoid modifying or replacing an already-released version of a provider, as this will cause checksum errors for users when attempting to download the plugin.
 Instead, if changes are necessary, please release as a new version.

 #### Using GoReleaser locally

 GoReleaser is a tool for building Go projects for multiple platforms, creating a checksums file, and signing the release.
 It can also upload your release to GitHub Releases.

 1. Install [GoReleaser](https://goreleaser.com) using the [installation instructions](https://goreleaser.com/install/).
-1. Copy the [.goreleaser.yml file](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.goreleaser.yml) from the hashicorp/scaffolding provider repository.
+1. Copy the [.goreleaser.yml file](https://github.com/hashicorp/terraform-provider-scaffolding/blob/master/.goreleaser.yml) from the [hashicorp/terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding) repository.
 1. Cache the password for your GPG private key with `gpg --armor --detach-sign` (see note below).
 1. Set your `GITHUB_TOKEN` to a [Personal Access Token](https://github.com/settings/tokens) that has the **public_repo** scope.
 1. Tag your version with `git tag v1.2.3`.